faizankhambre/employee-management/README.md

 A simple and responsive Employee Management System built using **Core PHP**, **MySQL**, and **Bootstrap 5**.

+## 🚀 How to run project locally

+- ✅ After cloning the repo from Git.
+- ✅ Put the app/project under htdocs folder where your XAMMP Server is installed.
+- ✅ Turn ON your Apache & MySQL then configure db.php in config folder of the project.
+- ✅ Run the SQL script employees.sql it will create the required database and table with sample records.
+- ✅ Test the App at http://localhost/employee-management/index.php

 ## 🚀 Features

 - 🧾 View / Add / Edit / Delete Employees